DaleLore/dalelore.net/Build-A-Website/README-build_a_website.md

 #### HTML: HyperText Markup Language
 HTML Doctype: Currently, the web is on [HTML5](https://www.w3.org/TR/html52/)
+* The HTML Doc will house your content, CSS, and javascript.
+* You can do CSS either one of three ways, in-line CSS within the body, <style> tags within the head (shown in the code below and explained in the table above) or use the link tags to refer to a separate stylesheet(.css)
+* JavaScript is optional.
+You can delete that if you don’t have a JS file
+* You’ll need to research the tags and attributes you want to put INSIDE the body elements.
+Here are some terms that might help with your search:
+  * The Header Series: <h1></h1>, <h2></h2>, etc
+  * Paragraph tags: <p> You can type any text in here </p>
+  * Div tags <div> </div>
+  * Class names and ID tags

 ##### [Check out the HTML TEMPLATE](https://github.com/DaleLore/dalelore.github.io/blob/master/Build-A-Website/html-template.html)

 |  Code  | Term & Link | Description |